What is a QR code menu?

 Step 3: print your QR codes

 - It’s worth persevering to find some nice material.
-One US-based printer (linked in the article) prints wooden QR codes for as little as $6 each.
-So no need to spend a fortune, especially if the material is poor.
+One US-based printer (linked in the article below) prints wooden QR codes for as little as $6 each.
+That means there’s no need to spend a fortune on printing your QR codes.

-- Make your QR codes large and don’t invert the colours.
+- Make your QR codes large (at least 2 x 2cm) and don’t invert the colours.

 - Leave a border space.